Women's music: Women's music festivals

 The first women's music festival occurred in 1973 at Sacramento State University.
 In May, 1974 the first National Women's Music Festival was held in Champaign-Urbana, Illinois, founded by University of Illinois student Kristin Lems.
 It celebrated its fortieth year in Middleton, Wisconsin, from July 2–5, 2015.
-The Michigan Womyn's Music Festival was created in 1976, and became the largest festival in the United States before ceasing operations after the fortieth festival in August 2015.
-Newer festivals include Lilith Fair which toured from 1997–1999 and the Ohio Lesbian Festival, near Columbus Ohio, was created in 1988 and continues to be an ongoing celebration of womyn's music and culture.
+The Michigan Womyn's Music Festival was created in 1976, and became the largest women's music festival in the United States before ceasing operations after the fortieth festival in August 2015.
+The first West Coast Women's Musical and Cultural Festival, also known as Women's Music & Comedy Festival, was held in October 1980 in Yosemite.
+Robin Tyler and Tori Osborne co-produced the festival, which received seed money from an accident settlement.
+From 1985 to 1995, The West Coast Women's Music and Comedy Festival was held at Camp Tawonga.
+Every year, the organizers came with an all-female crew to set up an all-female space for a weekend of food and entertainment.
+On the stage were Melissa Etheridge, Sweet Honey and the Rock, Teresa Trull, Ferron, Casselberry and Dupree, Lucie Blue Tremblay, Holly Near, and Chris Williamson.
+The last known festival took place on Labor Day Weekend in 1995.

+Other festivals are Lilith Fair which toured from 1997–1999 and the Ohio Lesbian Festival, near Columbus, Ohio, which was created in 1988 and continues to be an ongoing celebration of women's music and culture.
 Many other festivals have been created throughout the United States and Canada since the mid-1970s and vary in size from a few hundred to thousands of attendees.
 The newest festival is the Los Angeles Women's Music Festival, which kicked off in 2007 with over 2,500 attendees, and which was originally scheduled to return in 2009, but has been on indefinite hiatus after the first event.